 In the past, premarital agreements received a negative social stereotype.
 They were seen as documents that essentially assumed that a marriage would come to an end.
 The party who wanted a prenuptial agreement was viewed as being selfish and not fully invested in the relationship.
 Fortunately, times have changed and these documents are becoming recognized for the system of organization that they truly are.

-At Barberi Law, our attorneys can answer your questions regarding prenuptial agreements, antenuptial agreements, and postnuptial agreements.
+At Barberi Law, our family law team members can answer your questions regarding prenuptial agreements, antenuptial agreements, and postnuptial agreements.
 Individuals typically have several concerns, including:

 - I’m not rich; why do I need a prenuptial agreement?